onedata/onedata-documentation/doc/cdmi.md

 ## Examples of usage

 ### Generation of access token
 In order to use Onedata CDMI interface, a unique access token has to be generated using authorization code which can be obtained from the Onedata Web GUI.
-Using the authorization code, the access token can be obtained using Onedata REST API:
+Using the authorization code, the access token can be obtained using Onedata REST API.
+First you will need however to set your Onedata alias name, which can be found in the **Manage account** page in the Web GUI.

 ~~~
 > export AUTHORIZATION_CODE=<GENERATED_CODE>

+> export ONE_HOST=<YOUR_ALIAS>

 > export ONE_HOST=$ONE_ALIAS.onedata.org